The Ultimate 510(k) Checklist

 • By Day 7: FDA sends an Acknowledgement Letter (please note acknowledgement might happen faster with eSTAR)

 • By Day 15: FDA conducts Acceptance Review.
-FDA informs applicant if 510(k) continues to Substantive Review or placed on RTA Hold.
+FDA informs applicant if 510(k) continues to Substantive Review or placed on a technical screening hold

-• If submission is placed in RTA Hold, FDA will grant applicant 180 days to respond to deficiencies.
+• If submission is placed on a hold, FDA will grant applicant 180 days to respond to deficiencies

 After 510(k) Clearance 🔗